GreyKeenan/dukesup/index.md

 Rearranging Cards
 --------------------------------------------------

-At any point before discarding, you can rearrange the runs or sets in play to change the layout of the table and give yourself more options.
+At any point before discarding, you can rearrange the runs or sets in play to change the layout of the table.
-This is where much of the game's strategy comes from.
+This can give you more options and is where much of the game's strategy comes from.

 For a simple example, say a run of `three->four->five->six` is already on the table, and you have two sixes in your hand.
 You may separate the six on the table from its run, and combine it with the sixes from your hand to create a set of sixes.